carmandomx/compression/README.md

-(done) You must fork over this repo: https://github.com/carmandomx/compression and create a HTTP server with the following requirements:
+You must fork over this repo: https://github.com/carmandomx/compression and create a HTTP server with the following requirements:

    (done) Hostname must be localhost
     (done)Port must be 5000